KapilanoDEV/IIB_ACEDocumentation/IIB_ACE.md

 change the applications properties -> Project References -> Choose Delimited_msp.
 NOW you can select Delimited_ms in the Input Message Parsing.
 This also allows you to select ERECORD as the Complex message definition.
-Physical format is the Text1 wire format.\
+Physical format is the Text1 wire format.
 When you see the Variables under the running thread you will not see the ERECORD Complex type since it has been replaced by the MRM.
 Any top-level Complex type of a text delimited message definition is going to become MRM.
-You will see the children of MRM (ENO, ENAME,ECITY).
+You will see the children of MRM (ENO,ENAME,ECITY).

 # Message Set, Message definition creation for XML